 2. DETERMINE YOUR BUSINESS STRUCTURE

 There are several forms of legal entities of businesses, each with their own advantages and disadvantages.
 It is best to thoroughly research the structures and settle on the one that best fits your needs and goals.
 No classification is any better than another, they are only different.
-You can learn more about the various business structures at www.irs.gov/businesses/small-businesses-selfemployed/business-structures.
+You can learn more about the various business structures at the IRS page for self-employed businesses.

 All new businesses that are not a sole proprietorship must file formation documents with the Secretary of State.
-The required forms can be found at www.sos.ca.gov/business-programs/businessentities/forms.
+The required forms can be found on the California Secretary of State website.
 Any contracts between owners of a partnership should be drawn up before beginning business.

-Information about the tax implications of each business structure can be found at www.sba.gov/business-guide/manage/pay-taxesbusiness-state-federal.
+Information about the tax implications of each business structure can be found at the SBA's wepbage for paying taxes for small businesses.

 3. CHOOSE AND FILE YOUR BUSINESS NAME